 4. Not sleeping enough.
 It leads to anxiety, depression, hormone imbalance and I’m sure a host of many ailments.
 Sleep, water and nutrients are vital to life!!!
 Say “No!” to deprivation.

 5. Drinking too much or binging.
-Whether your binges are food, alcohol, or shopping, it can all be used to avoid dealing with the reality of a situation or some emotions you have difficulty expressing.
+Whether your binges are overeating, undereating, cutting, alcohol, drugs, or shopping, it can all be used to avoid dealing with the reality of a situation or expressing emotions you have difficulty with.
 Alcohol consumption in particular depresses the nervous system and disrupts sleep, stresses liver, dehydrates and compromises needed spiritual and emotional intimacy.
 Alternate drinks with water and drink in moderation if at all.

-7. Over thinking or obsessing.
-Increases the hormone ‘cortisol’ in the body keeping it in a continual state of stress and wreaking havoc on your health.
+7. Over-thinking and obsessing.
+The physiological effects of both are likened to worry in that they increase cortisol (stress hormone) levels in the body keeping it in a continual state of anxiety and wreaking havoc on your health.
 Breathe!
 Let it go.
 Strive to show up in the moment and be emotionally, intellectually, spiritually, as well as physically, present.
-Train yourself to avoid thought patterns that lead you to feelings of despair or frustration.
+Train yourself to avoid thought patterns that lead you to powerless feelings of despair or frustration.
 Change your thinking and you’ll change your life.

 10. Staying inside.
 It deprives the body of much needed vitamin D which soothes your soul and lifts your spirit as well as assisting in calcium absorption for bone, teeth, muscle and immune system health.
 Get outside and connect with nature or sit in front of a window for natural light.

 11. Social isolation.
 “A man who isolates himself rages against all sound judgment.”
 (Proverbs 18:1) Loneliness leaves your mind receptive to the lies of the enemy.